 Although being a GP is not as ‘easy’ as I’ve heard claimed, there is an amazing work-life balance that can be struck, which helps to balance the challenges.
 There’s opportunity to either enhance your career, or importantly spend time with your loved ones, which I’m not sure is always the case in other medical careers.
 I make time to head off and watch my football team play at weekends both home and away.
 I even manage to enjoy gardening and photography since becoming a GP.
 Even more amazingly, I’ve taken up running!

-Further to my clinical work, I am studying for a Masters in Medical Law and Ethics (LLM) at the University of Edinburgh.
-I am one year from completion on this part-time distance learning course.
+Further to my clinical work, I’ve managed to complete a part-time distance learning course and gained my master’s in medical law and ethics (LLM) at the University of Edinburgh.
 General Practice allows you to take control of the amount of clinical work you do so that you can find time to do postgraduate courses.
-My masters course has complemented the roles and interests that I enjoy and hopefully will shape my future career.
+My master’s course has complemented the roles and interests that I enjoy and hopefully will shape my future career.

 One of my main roles at the surgery is the lead for our local care home.
 This has challenged me to care for a large elderly population with often complex health needs across both physical and mental health.
 It’s often said that being a GP can be quite lonely.
 In my experience, this role has proved that nothing could be further from the truth.
 I’m supported by a community matron, care home manager and many other health and social care professionals.
 I am passionate about improving care for our increasingly frail population in the community.